MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Detailed Data Construction

 \item \textbf{Automated Rubric Generation:} Based on each sample's question-answer pair and its full set of contextual images, we use Gemini-2.5-Pro with a structured prompt to generate scoring criteria for four specific dimensions: \textbf{Insight Discovery}, \textbf{Operation Formulation}, \textbf{Operation Execution}, and \textbf{Solution Scope Control}.
 These criteria are then combined with the requirements for two general dimensions (\textbf{Brevity} and \textbf{Coherence}) to create a preliminary six-dimensional rubric.

 \item \textbf{Manual Verification and Curation:} The auto-generated rubrics undergo a rigorous manual verification process to ensure their precision and fairness.
 Our annotators meticulously review each scoring criterion, performing corrections, additions, or deletions as needed.
 The primary task is to ensure that the rubric's specific dimensions (\textbf{Insight Discovery}, \textbf{Operation Formulation}, \textbf{Operation Execution}) precisely and exclusively map to the corresponding components of the reference answer.
 This involves rephrasing ambiguous descriptions, clarifying conditions for earning points, and removing any criteria that do not directly pertain to the specific problem, thereby creating a highly reliable, problem-specific evaluation standard.
+While 100\% of the rubrics are manually reviewed, approximately 12.8\% required correction to fix factual errors and ensure strict alignment with the QA pairs.

 \end{enumerate}

 \begin{promptbox}{Prompt for Transcript Processing}

 You are helping clean up a noisy transcript from a math teaching video.
 Your task is to extract and return exactly \textbf{one} clear, concise sentence that conveys the core math explanation.